a2rocket/testing/draft-setter-documenation.md

 ### How to revoke a Delegation Address using an address with sub-delegation rights?

-<b>Purpose:</b> The revokeDelegationAddressUsingSubdelegation() function revokes the delegation rights given to a delegation address on a specific use case for a specific NFT collection by taking into consideration the sub-delegation rights given by a delegator to a specific delegation Address.
+<b>Purpose:</b> The revokeDelegationAddressUsingSubdelegation() function revokes the delegation rights given to a delegation address on a specific use case for a specific collection by taking into consideration the sub-delegation rights given by a delegator to a specific delegation Address.

 <b>Description:</b> The function takes four parameters: _delegatorAddress, _collectionAddress, _delegationAddress and _useCase.
 The _delegatorAddress parameter is the address of the delegator who gave sub-delegation rights to the address that will execute this function.
 The _collectionAddress parameter is the address of the collection that the delegation will be revoked.
 The _delegationAddress parameter is the address that will be revoked.
 The _useCase parameter is the type of delegation that will be revoked.